awsdocs/amazon-cloudfront-developer-guide/doc_source/on-demand-video.md

 If you enable Smooth Streaming in a cache behavior \(that is, you do not have a server that is running Microsoft IIS\), note the following:
 + You can still distribute other content using the same cache behavior if the content matches the value of **Path Pattern** for that cache behavior\.
 + CloudFront can use either an Amazon S3 bucket or a custom origin for Smooth Streaming media files\.
 CloudFront cannot use a Microsoft IIS Server as an origin if you enable Smooth Streaming for the cache behavior\.
 + You cannot invalidate media files in the Smooth Streaming format\.
 If you want to update files before they expire, you must rename them\.
-For more information, see [Adding, Removing, or Replacing Content That CloudFront Distributes](AddRemoveReplaceObjects.md)\.
+For more information, see [Adding, removing, or replacing content that CloudFront distributes](AddRemoveReplaceObjects.md)\.

 For information about Smooth Streaming clients, see [Smooth Streaming Primer](https://docs.microsoft.com/en-us/iis/media/smooth-streaming/smooth-streaming-primer) on the Microsoft documentation website\.